KiaKiaKiaKiaKia/KiaKiaKiaKiaKia/README.md

 - Digital art (I planned on becoming an illustrator as a child)
 - DnD (I play weekly with friends!)
 - Messing around with old tech (such as old digicams and camcorders, or modding my childhood wii and DS!)

+## Contact!

+You can reach me at my email: zarakeyani@gmail.com